Table

 }

-4. You can add columns using addColumn method, which is defined as follows:
+4. You can add columns using the addColumn method, which is defined as follows:

 public void addColumn(String colName, Vector col)